deluen15/CRUDEmployee/readme.md

 ## Monitoring

-This application utilizes Prometheus and Grafana for monitoring and visualization of its CRUD functionality.
-Prometheus is a powerful open-source monitoring and alerting toolkit, while Grafana is a feature-rich open-source platform for analytics and monitoring.
-By integrating Prometheus and Grafana into Docker
-Compose setup, you can effectively monitor and analyze various metrics from your CRUD application in real-time.
+This application uses Prometheus and Grafana for monitoring and visualizing its CRUD functionality.
+Prometheus is a powerful open-source toolkit for monitoring and alerting, while Grafana is a feature-rich open-source platform for analytics and monitoring.
+In addition, this setup incorporates Loki and Promtail for managing logs.
+By integrating these monitoring and logging tools into the Docker Compose environment, you can effectively monitor and analyze various metrics from your CRUD application in real-time.

 ## OpenAPI Documentation Generation